 “Where are you?”
 God asked Adam in the garden.
 He and Eve had just committed the first sin, which was not that they listened to Satan, but that they agreed with his argument.
 They believed Satan instead of God.
 Immediately they were afraid.
 “We heard you coming, and we were afraid,” Adam said.
 “And so we hid.”
 And through the sin of one man, a very real fear entered the world.

 Satan’s goal is to separate us, out of spite, from a God he hates.
 He does this by presenting twisted half-truths that tempt us to pause, consider, and then agree to his lie that leads to every kind of death: “God is not who He says He is.
 He is not to be trusted.”

-Here is some truth: we have not been abandoned.
+Here is some truth #1: We’ve not been abandoned.

 Tell this to Satan in your suffering today: “My Father gave up his only Son for the rescue of a world that He made and loves.
 Christ was tempted in every way, but did not despair of His Father’s plan to make peace with the world, which included his own death on a cross!

 Truth #3: My God has given me everything, and withheld nothing.

 Because I am His, I am covered under the banner of His love and eternal care, come what may.
 He will help me see you and withstand your temptations.
 My Father will keep me in his mighty hand all of my days, and I will dwell in his house forever.“

 Peace to you all, because He that is in you is SO MUCH GREATER than he that is in the world.